ksu-is/dbTxOutput/projectroadmap.md

 #### 🔍 Codebase Exploration
 - [x] Searched GitHub for a related Python + OracleDB repository
-- [ ] Cloned and reviewed a related codebase for potential use or inspiration
+- [x] Cloned and reviewed a related codebase for potential use or inspiration
+      - Cloned and ran tutorials against local db:  https://github.com/oracle/python-oracledb.git
-- [ ] Attempted to run the cloned code and documented issues/notes
+- [x] Attempted to run the cloned code and documented issues/notes
+      - Working as expected, created user and oic_audit table for testing
-- [ ] Recorded findings in this roadmap
+- [x] Recorded findings in this roadmap

 #### 🧠 Project Planning
 - [x] Define required JSON structure for output